your-tools/tsrc/docs/guide/ci.md

 git config --global url."https://${{ secrets.ACCESS_TOKEN }}@github.com/".insteadOf git@github.com:
 ```

-which allows to replace the SSH syntax by the HTTPS syntax on your GitHub repository names.
+which allows to replace the SSH syntax by the HTTPs syntax on your GitHub repository names.

 ### Step 3: Create the GitHub secret